peak27/NLP-Food-Customers-Reviews-English-Vietnamese-texts-/README.md

   * Jupyter Notebook
   * Libraries
     * Pandas
     * NumPy
     * Scikit-Learn
+    * Matplotlib and Seaborn
+    * NLTK (Natural Language Toolkit)
   * R (For R implementation)

 ## Usage
-&nbsp;&nbsp;&nbsp;&nbsp;Association rule learning is important to build the recomender funtionality on your system such as e-commerce website or social media.
-One most common example of association rule is to identify that the people who bought diapers will also purchase beer.
-As the possibility, he might be babysitting and needs beer to spend his boring time at home.
+&nbsp;&nbsp;&nbsp;&nbsp;You can use these repository to conduct some NLP on your own using any text datasets regarding any sorts of online comments, reviews or opinion about any possible topic.

 ## Credits
 &nbsp;&nbsp;&nbsp;This was an individual project.